PavneetKaur15/KUP-DevOps/AWS/Session.md

 # Q2.
 Types of cloud computing?
 Solu- The following are the types of cloud computings:
       - Public Clouds
   	    These type of cloud environments are not owned by the end user and the computing resources are managed and operated by the Cloud Service Provider.
-It 	is         open to all to store and access information via the internet using the pay-	per-usage method.
-E.g.,
+It is open to all to store and access information via the internet using the pay-per-usage method.
       - Private Clouds
 	      This cloud environment is dedicated to a single end user or group.
 It is used by 	organizations to build and manage their own data centers internally or           third party.
       - Hybrid Clouds